chrismyers2000/MeshAdv-Pi-Hat/README.md

 # Info

 == NOTICE!! always have an antenna connected to the Hat when powered on, failure to do so can damage the E22 module. ==

+To use the GPS you must select your voltage using J3.
+Solder together the desired pads (Left+Center for 3.3V and Right+Center for 5V)

 Watch this video first: [How to install Meshtastic on Raspberry Pi](https://www.youtube.com/watch?v=vLGoEPNT0Mk)